-> This means to keep all your stuff within your actual campsite.
+This means keeping all your stuff within your actual campsite.
 Don’t set up your tent where it is almost in your neighbor’s area.
-Unless it is your teenager’s tent, then set it up on someone else’s site, just kidding.
+Unless it is your teenager’s tent, then set it up on someone else’s site.
+Just kidding.

-> Be sure to set up your gear in the middle of your site as much as possible.
+Be sure to set up your gear in the middle of your site as much as possible.
 But, if your neighbor sets up their tent on the edge of their campsite, try to give yourself some extra space.

 Just be respectful with the placement of your stuff.